Skip to content

 Components

 Components are self-contained packages that add functionality to a WarmHub repo.
-A component declares the shapes, subscriptions, credentials, and seed data it needs, and the CLI installs everything in a single operation.
+A component declares the shapes, subscriptions, credentials, and seed data it needs, and installation applies the manifest-provisioned resources in one operation.
+Registered components can also delegate selected resources to a setup callback.

 1. Reads the component’s manifest (warmhub/manifest.json) to learn what resources it needs

-2. Creates shapes for the data types the component works with
+2. Creates manifest-provisioned shapes for the data types the component works with

-3. Sets up subscriptions that trigger actions when data changes or on a schedule
+3. Sets up manifest-provisioned subscriptions that deliver to your webhook endpoints when data changes or on a schedule

 4. Seeds initial data the component needs to operate

-5. Creates credential sets for any external API keys the component requires
+5. Creates manifest-provisioned credential sets for any external API keys the component requires

 All resources are tracked under a ComponentInstall record so the CLI can manage, diagnose, and tear down the component later.